New Carpet Cost 2022

 Best Carpet Padding For Kids Bedrooms?

 A thin padding works best for kids rooms, like a 1/4" or 3/8" thickness, 6-pound density Rebond type pad.
 This keeps the cost down and it will help the carpet survive under demanding situations.
-There is no need to spend a lot of money on padding for kids bedrooms, unless you want to.
+There is no need to spend a lot of money on padding for kids bedrooms.

 Best Carpet Styles and Colors For Kids Bedrooms?